IRedactedI/AltCommand/README.md

 ### Alt Command is an Ashita v4 addon that allows users to create and manage custom windows and buttons.

 Most of the screenshots here are a little outdated, the window and button borders have been removed and slight rounding has been added, as well as the option to manually position windows from within the UI.
-I'll update the README when I have more time. the picture below is a more accurate representation of what the addon will produce.
+I'll update the README when I have more time.

+The picture below is a more accurate representation of what the addon will produce.
 More custom icons will be added over time, as I have time to create them.

 ![Screenshot 2024-12-18 094239](https://github.com/user-attachments/assets/ba388e68-356b-4bbe-a00b-14195d78fafd)